If you have been arrested for suspicion of driving while

 your case proceeds to a Trial.

-& certification records on all breath testing equipment and
+calibration, & certification records on all breath testing

-need to prepare for your first court hearing.
-In some
+information you need to prepare for your first court hearing.

-instances, we can successfully file a pre-trial motion at
+In some instances, we can successfully file a pre-trial motion

 dismissal of the charges against you.
 If your case does not